-Pinterest is also not really “social” which tends to cause confusion for many bloggers and small business owners who are trying strategies commonly used on Facebook and Instagram – but aren’t seeing the results they keep hearing others are getting.
+Pinterest is also not really “social.”
+This sometimes causes confusion for bloggers and small business owners who are trying strategies commonly used on Facebook and Instagram – but aren’t seeing the results they keep hearing others are getting.
 Bottom line is, those strategies don’t translate well to Pinterest.

 The Infamous Pinterest Lightbulb Moment

-That moment when you realized Pinterest has the potential to become a very powerful driver of traffic to either your website or blog – or to other people’s websites, blogs and stores.
-And that is because Pinterest is a visual search engine where visitors go to search and discover things to do, places to go and just about anything else you can imagine.
+That moment when you realized Pinterest has the potential to become a very powerful driver of traffic to either your website or blog – or to other people’s websites, blogs, and stores.
+And that is because Pinterest is a visual search engine where visitors go to search and discover things to do, places to go, and just about anything else you can imagine.

-Affiliate Disclaimer: This review contains affiliate links where we earn a commission if you sign up through them.
+Affiliate Disclaimer: This post contains affiliate links where we earn a commission if you sign up through them.
 However this in no way affects our recommendation.
-We actually use these products and highly recommend them.
+We actually all use the products, services, and courses we recommend.

 Now that Pinterest is being publicly traded, naturally the spotlight is shining on how the company earns its revenue.
-All of Pinterest’s revenue comes from advertising by what the company calls Pinterest Promoted Pins.
+All of Pinterest’s revenue comes from advertising.
+Note: Ads were previously called “Pinterest Promoted Pins.”

-When the team of us at Pinning Pros began talking about starting a business offering Pinterest marketing and management services, we knew we needed to gain a lot of knowledge and experience.
-Each of us brings different skills to the table but we wanted a unified team.
-Meaning, we wanted training that we all believed in, and would implement in our business.
+When the team of us at Pinning Pro began talking about starting a business offering Pinterest education and marketing guidance, we knew we needed to gain a lot of knowledge and experience.
+Each of us brings different skills to the table but we wanted a unified team and training that we all believed in, and would implement in our business.